• Skip to primary navigation

 Jump to Recipe Print Recipe

-The BEST Egg Mayonnaise is a dish that keeps on giving, with so many options.
-Once you know the secret, this easy recipe will be a staple in your weekly meal planning!
+Egg Mayonnaise is a classic sandwich filling with so many options.
+Once you know the secret to making the best ever egg mayo, this easy recipe will be a staple.

 The Best Egg Mayo Sandwich